About the Artist

 Alyssa is currently working on her second book.
 An untitled marriage of her still life photography and writing.
 Her first sold-out publication, Autumn Eternal, contained a body of work aesthetically centered around the fall season and themes of ghosts, nature, and literature.
 In her spare time she dreams of opening a florist with a gallery inside.

 Alyssa is available for select commercial work and commission, January- June.
-Please email alyssathornfineart at gmail dot com with inquiries.
+Please contact her HERE

 Current Artist Statement